 This tool was created for recreational purposes, but if you or your drivers are using it for your small field service or delivery business, you can use this app for under 2 workers.

 - It offers alternative routes for two-wheelers against the high traffic-congested roads.

-- The standard membership doesn’t require you to make any payments.
-It’s a free route planner – that’s right, a hobby grade a route planner that’s free!
+- The standard membership doesn’t require you to make any payments, so it actually is a free route planner – that’s right, a hobby-grade a route planner that’s free!

 - You can keep track of your mileage.

 - It offers to plot short distances only because it is mainly aimed at recreational users.

 - It doesn’t offer any feature that can be used by field service or delivery businesses, whether small, medium, or big.

 This web route planner is not a free route planner, but it’s included on this list because it sometimes shows up on Google Search results when people search for business route optimization software.

 - It allows you to plot up to 350 stops at a time.